44agrawalsparsh/ScienceFair2020/README.md

 python Simulator.py
 ```

-**Note that after each time the simulator is run, the data in
+**Note that after each time the simulator is run, the data in the indiviudal folders in DevelopedAlgorihtm/RAWDATA should be cleared.
+Additionally, the file DevelopedAlgorihtm/RAWDATA/listOfPoints.csv should be made blank again**

 # How to train the model